DenisYaroshevskiy/issues_with_flat_map_proposal/against_flat_map.md

 There is no production (or even a complete reference) implementation for `flat_map` that is based on two containers that the author could find.
 All popular open source implementations (boost, folly, eastl, chromium) use a single container.
 The only library that we are aware of that could provide a similar experience to using two containers flat map is `zip` utility from ranges-v3.
-`zip` was not yet accepted for standardisation.
+The proposal to add `zip_view` [@P1035R4] (a version of that utility) was not yet accepted for standardisation.

-# Lack of `zip` limits the usage of `flat_map`
+# Lack of `zip_view` limits the usage of `flat_map`

-* erase_remove_if idiom is not implementable since there is no zip in the standard.
+* erase_remove_if idiom is not implementable since there is no `zip_view` in the standard.
 Also current version does not have mutating access to keys/values which also disallows this.
 * One of the most typical use-cases for flat_map is building a buffer and then converting it into a map.
-Without standard zip we cannot use algorithms to populate such buffers.
+Without standard `zip_view` we cannot use algorithms to populate such buffers.

 These are very important use-cases and current proposal does not address them.